-In this article I will show you how to calculate and design a heating pump with only few data.
+In this article I will show you how to calculate and design a central heating pump (circulating pump) with only few data.
 This calculation method is mostly used in existing buildings, because technical data is hard to find or not available at all.
 In a small example calculation I show you that the calculation of a heating pump is easier than you think.
-Afterwards we will design a heating pump using the example and choose the right model for our application.
+Afterwards we will design a central heating pump using the example and choose the right model for our application.

 Table of Contents